AlikanakelaKarwowski/ML-Project2/Report.md

 <center> SVM Linear Kernel with Gaussian Distribution </center>

 ---

-# Discussion

----
 # Conclusion

 In conclusion our data set was best trained using Logistic Regression, or SVM with a Linear Kernel and a Gaussian Distribution.
 Those models gave us the largest accuracy for all classes ranging between 63% -72% depending on how the data was split for training and testing.
+We also found out that using a straight up Linear SVM model made it so that our data wouldnt converge no matter how many iterations we made it do.

+Whats really interesting is that it often seems to under fit higher grades.
+For example, when predicting a entry whose grade is 10, 55%-60% of the time, it classifies it as a 9, same with entries of grade 8, 40% of the time it classifies it as a grade 8.
+The converse is also true, at lower grades like 6 or 7, it wants to over fit them with a grade bump.
+It is more drastic in the entries whose grade is 6 but its alls more prevalant in grade 7 instead of underfitting.
+Finally grade 8, seems to have an semi even spread of going down a grad and going up a grade (depending on which model you look at.)
+This tells us that the features we use cant be strictly quantified to always adhereing to one grade over the other.

 ---